Dr Emma 膶ernis BA, MSc, DClinPsy, DPhil

 Qualifications

-DPhil Biomedical & Clinical Sciences, Oriel College, University of Oxford
+DPhil Biomedical & Clinical Sciences, Oriel College, University of Oxford, 2021

-DClinPsy Doctorate in Clinical Psychology, Harris Manchester College, University of Oxford
+DClinPsych Doctorate in Clinical Psychology, Harris Manchester College, University of Oxford, 2017

-MSc Mental Health Studies, Institute of Psychiatry, King’s College, London
+MSc Mental Health Studies, Institute of Psychiatry, King’s College, London, 2011

-BA Experimental Psychology, St Edmund Hall, University of Oxford
+BA Experimental Psychology, St Edmund Hall, University of Oxford, 2010

 Biography

-Before taking up the post of Assistant Professor of Clinical Psychology at the University 麻豆精选, Dr Emma Černis spent ten years in various roles in Professor Daniel Freeman’s ‘Cognitive Approaches to Psychosis’ research team at the University of Oxford.
-As a result, Emma has experience of translational and applied psychological research including co-ordinating clinical trials, and delivering trial-standard therapy, including cutting edge CBT interventions for adults with psychosis and young people with At Risk Mental State.
+Before taking up her current post, Emma spent ten years in various roles in Professor Daniel Freeman’s ‘Cognitive Approaches to Psychosis’ research team at the University of Oxford.
+As a result, she has a strong clinical academic background in the field of psychosis, particularly regarding At Risk Mental State presentations, delusions, and paranoia.

 Clinically, Emma’s practice and supervision style is primarily influenced by CBT and related ‘third-wave’ approaches.
-She has expertise in working with psychotic symptoms across the lifespan, and with children, young people and families affected by sexual harm.
+She has experience in working with psychotic symptoms across the lifespan, and with children, young people and families affected by sexual harm.
+In January 2025, Emma founded the Midlands Dissociation & Depersonalisation Centre (MDDC), through which she offers therapy, supervision, consultation, and clinical training specific to dissociative presentations, including Depersonalisation-Derealisation Disorder.

 Teaching

-Dr Černis contributes to teaching and supervision across the undergraduate and postgraduate, and applied doctoral courses within the School of Psychology and Centre for Applied Psychology.
+Dr Černis contributes to teaching and supervision across the undergraduate, postgraduate, and applied doctoral courses within the School of Psychology.

 Postgraduate supervision

-Please enquire by contacting the Postgraduate Research (PGR) Programme Administrator at the School of Psychology, or the Institute Operations Officer at the Institute of Mental Health.
+Prospective candidates should enquire by contacting the Postgraduate Research (PGR) Programme Administrator at the School of Psychology, or the Institute Operations Officer at the Institute of Mental Health.
+Any enquiries must include a CV, a 1-2 page project proposal, and a brief outline summarising your plans for funding the proposed project.

 Research

-• As a risk factor for other mental health problems
+• dissociation as a risk factor for other mental health problems,

-• Experimental paradigms and methods related to elucidating its mechanisms
+• and experimental paradigms and methods for elucidating or testing proposed mechanisms of dissociation.

 Other activities